pretamanger/pr-challenge/README.md

 The PR changes the response of the API endpoint so that it now returns a tree structure of friends that will be sent back to the Pret app.

+Run it locally, see it in action, and review the changes.

 ## Running the API

 1. Clone the repository